mnyrop/pagemaster/README.md

 # YAML-Splitter
-## A minimal Jekyll plugin for generating a collection of markdown pages from a YAML array
+## A Jekyll plugin for generating a collection of markdown pages from a YAML array

 #### How?